 - When I want to report a variant on DNA, RNA and protein level do I need to use a specific separator?

-- What do you mean by “descriptions at protein level should describe the changes observed on that level and not try to incorporate any knowledge regarding the change at DNA-level”?
+- What do you mean with “variants should be described on the protein level and not incorporate knowledge regarding the change at the DNA-level”?

 - Is it correct that when I apply the 3’rule for genes that are on the minus strand of a chromosome, the “g.” and “c.” variant descriptions differ regarding the nucleotide that I describe as deleted?